jackmead515/jsmdatabase/README.md

 dbManager.init(); //Generates the scripts, creates directories, and mounts usb drives dbManager.start(); //Runs the thread to unmount drives and store information about them
 ```
-You will have to create a custom controller for the database.
+You will have to create a custom controller for the database that runs in a seperate thread.
 But that should be really easy...

 ```
 TimeUnit.MILLISECONDS.sleep(1000);